Coyotes vs. Avalanche Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: -154, Under Odds: +115)

-Arizona's Nick Schmaltz is among the leaders on the team with 22 total points (10 goals and 12 assists).
+Nick Schmaltz has 22 points so far, including 10 goals and 12 assists.

 Schmaltz Recent Games